 With the coastline being the perfect place to parasail, jet ski, paddleboard, and kayak to name just a few of the watersports opportunities on offer.

 Along the beaches of Playa del Carmen, local companies will be on hand renting out gear and showing visitors how to best enjoy the water here.

 4. Go Snorkeling and Diving

 The Caribbean Sea is home to a diverse array of marine life, including turtles, dolphins and even whales, as well as rich coral reefs and colorful fish.

-It is paradise for snorkelers and divers, and the warm water makes it the perfect place to explore the ocean throughout the year.
+It is a paradise for snorkelers and divers, and the warm water makes it the perfect place to explore the ocean throughout the year.